WeiAkaneDeng/gJLS2/README.md

 ## Contact or Reporting issues

-Any issues can be reported under [Issues](https://github.com/WeiAkaneDeng/gJLS2/issues) and if not resolved within a week, please email [Wei](dengwq@mcmaster.ca).
+Any issues can be reported under [Issues](https://github.com/WeiAkaneDeng/gJLS2/issues) and if not resolved within a week, please shoot me an email!